Z-Wave

 In Z-Wave a device can only implement a command class once.
 This means that technically a single Z-Wave device can only have a single switch, because it can only implement, for example, `COMMAND_CLASS_SWITCH_BINARY` once.
 In order to give devices the ability to implement a command class multiple times, Z-Wave has Multi Channel Nodes.
 A Multi Channel Node is a type of Z-Wave node that contains several "endpoints" which are each their own Z-Wave node.
 Each of these endpoints can individually implement, for example, `COMMAND_CLASS_SWITCH_BINARY`.

-In Homey after pairing a Multi Channel node, several devices will be added to the devices overview.
+In Homey after pairing a Multi Channel node, several devices will be added to the devices overview if they are specified in the `multiChannelNodes` property in the `zwave` options.

 {% code title="/drivers/\<driver\_id>/driver.compose.json" %}